The Manish Boys (1964–1965) – David Bowie’s Early R&B Band

 Why The Manish Boys matter in Bowie’s story

 While commercially unsuccessful, The Manish Boys occupy a vital place in Bowie’s artistic evolution.
-They represent his move toward professionalism, his first officially released songwriting credit, and his early encounters with producers, session musicians, and television exposure.
+They gave him his first officially released composition, his first work with Shel Talmy, and one of his earliest opportunities to operate within a more professional recording and publicity environment.

 Watch & listen